Sunny Leone: Pornographic career

 No longer exclusive to Vivid, Leone began working with other studios and performers since 2009.
-She leveraged her online popularity by striking deals with firms like PPPcard, AdultPokerParty.com, Brickhouse, Flirt4Free, Totemcash, and Imlive to sell and distribute her content over the Internet and other media.
+She formed deals with firms like PPPcard, AdultPokerParty.com, Brickhouse, Flirt4Free, Totemcash, and Imlive to sell and distribute her content over the Internet and other media.
 She won the "Web Babe of the Year" at the 2008 Xbiz Awards.
 Her websites and business interests are run under her banner company Leone L.L.C.
 She indicated in an April 2012 interview that 80 per cent of the traffic on her website, and 60 per cent of her revenue comes from India.

 Leone was part of the Vivid Comedy Tour, and has modelled for the Vivid Footwear collection.
 Leone has also participated in events like the Vivid/ClubJenna Lingerie Bowl and Vivid's Hot Rod Night.
 Doc Johnson launched a pocket pal in 2006 moulded to her vagina, and in 2008 released the Sunny Leone Exciter vibrator.
 Control MFG used Leone's image along with other Vivid girls to market their line of skateboards.
 She is paired with Gab Ekoe, one of the Team Control riders.
 She also indicated that she plans to launch her own line of lingerie and other Sunny-branded products including a diamond jewellery line.

 In September 2009, an iPhone application consisting of a collection of non-nude photos, some videos and a porn star-penned blog was approved by Apple for sale in the iTunes store, making it the first officially sanctioned application featuring a porn actor.
 By February 2010, the app had been removed by Apple from the store.

 Leone was voted number 13 (up from number 41 in 2007) on Genesis magazine's "Top 100 Porn stars" list, number 34 on Desiclubs.com's Top 50 Coolest Desis of 2004, and one of the "40 under 40" ranking on AVN Online magazine.
 In 2010, she was named by Maxim as one of the 12 top female stars in porn.
-She was voted number 82 in the Top 99 Women for 2012 in AskMen.com's list.
+In 2012, she was voted number 82 in the Top 99 Women in AskMen.com's list and was named by CNBC as one of the 12 most popular stars in porn..

 In 2013, she announced her retirement from the adult industry, stating: "I am lucky that the audience is accepting me.
 I have come my way from there (porn industry).
 I don't have any plans as of now to go back there."